webcrafters/ng-basics-2021/README.md

 - make sure that the title of the DadJokesComponent always displays the current search term

 Commit your changes once the task is complete.

+## Task 8.4

+Start working on a new branch, like you did when starting the work on earlier tasks.

+Add another textfield to the DadJokesViewer.
+This one is numeric and represents the number of jokes to fetch on each request.
+The default value is 20.
+Refer to the documentation on `https://icanhazdadjoke.com/api` regarding how to configure the number of jokes.

+When calling fetchJokes(), make sure to pass the value from the numeric text field.

+Commit your changes once the task is complete.